 Internet Protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP and HTTPS)!

-Internet protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP and HTTPS) etc.
+Internet protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP, and HTTPS), etc.

-It follows a big role in Ethical Hacking.
+It plays a big role in Ethical Hacking.
 You've must good understanding of networking that's What is Switch, Router, Hub, Modem?", "What is network topology?
 What is noces How do works LAN Loc?
-Area Network) WAN Wide area network MAN Metropolitan Area Network What is network Port?", "What is Internet protocol?" and also Fundamental of network and wireless Security and last all about NAT, DHCP, Subnetting, Public IP, Private IP, IPv4, IPv6, DNS, ARP, OSI model, MAC address.
+Area Network) WAN Wide area network MAN Metropolitan Area Network What is network Port?", "What is Internet protocol?" and also Fundamentals of network and wireless Security and last all about NAT, DHCP, Subnetting, Public IP, Private IP, IPv4, IPv6, DNS, ARP, OSI model, MAC address.
 You must have a piece of Good knowledge about these things.

 • a) What is Switch, Router, Hub, Modem?